net-lisias-ksp/Principia/Interface-for-other-KSP-mods.md

-*This is a draft of the API documentation.
-The API is not yet implemented.*

 Principia provides an API that allows other mods to take its effects into account.

 Mods should use the interface by reflection.